-Unauthorized use of patents without consent from owners of patents, forgery of the patents belonging to other persons, or engagement in other patent infringement acts, will subject the infringers to infringement liability.
+Unauthorized use of patents without consent from owners of patents, forgery of the patents belonging to other persons or engagement in other patent infringement acts will subject the infringers to infringement liability.
 Serious offences such as forgery of patents may be subject to criminal penalties.

 When a dispute arises out of infringement of the patent owner's patent right, Chinese law requires that the parties first attempt to settle the dispute through mutual consultation.
 However, if the dispute cannot be settled through mutual consultation, the patent owner, or an interested party who believes the patent is being infringed, may either file a civil legal suit or file an administrative complaint with the relevant patent administration authority.
 In the event the patent administrative department, when handling the matter, believes there is an infringement, it may order the infringing party to cease the infringement with immediate effect.
 If the infringing party is not satisfied with the ruling, it may, within 15 days from the date of receiving the notification of the order, initiate legal proceedings in the people's court in accordance with the Law of the People's Republic of China on Administrative Proceedings.
 If the infringing party neither takes legal action at the expiration of the time limit nor ceases the infringement, the patent administrative department may request the people's court for a compulsory execution of the aforementioned order.
 A Chinese court may issue a preliminary injunction upon the patent owner's or an interested party's request before instituting any legal proceedings or during the proceedings.
-Damages for infringement are calculated as the loss suffered by the patent holder arising from the infringement cannot be determined, the damages for infringement shall be calculated as the benefit gained by the infringer from the infringement.
-If it is difficult to ascertain damages in this manner, damages may be determined by the infringement are calculation standards.
-The damage calculation methods shall be applied in the circumstances where the damages cannot be determined by the above mentioned calculation standards.
+Damages for infringement are calculated as the loss suffered by the patent holder arising from the infringement, and if the loss suffered by the patent holder arising from the infringement, and if the loss suffered by the patent holder arising from the infringement, and if the loss suffered by the infringer from the infringement.
+If it is difficult to ascertain damages in this manner, damages may be determined by the infringer from the infringement.
+Statutory damages may be awarded in the circumstances where the damages cannot be determined by the above-mentioned calculation standards.
 The damage calculation methods shall be applied in the aforementioned order.
-Generally, the patent owner has the burden of proving that the patent is being infringer ha
+Generally, the patent owne

-As of the date of this prospectus, we have over 650 patents granted and over 500 patents applications pending in China, over 30 patents granted and over 70 patents pending outside China.
+As of the date of this prospectus, we have over 680 patents granted and over 500 patents applications pending in China, over 30 patents granted and over 70 patents pending outside China.